maim-lain/fourelements/book-2/bugfixes.md

 - Fixed the tavern music bug at night in Book 2.
 If you're not OCD you probably didn't even notice it, but it was driving me crazy.
 - Fixed multiple bugs in the Book 2 love route throne room scenes.
 Many choices gave the wrong points, had the wrong name, etc.
 - Removed the wrinkles on Mai's face in the images for the beach bj scene.
 WHY did she have old person wrinkles on her face in this scene? =(
-- To do: Fix ember island bug that prevents you from using rollback
+- To do: Fix bug that prevents you from using rollback after getting the island store
 - To do: Add an option to skip all the crab battles

 <br>